ScaleBlaster Review: Why It Is NOT Worth The Investment

 ScaleBlaster Consumer Reports: Why Is The Scale Blaster Worth It?

-Suitable for well or municipally supplied water: This is the case as long as you are trying to deal with water hardness of up to a maximum of 35 gpg.
+Suitable for well or municipally supplied water: This is the case as long as you are addressing water hardness no greater than the listed maximum of 35 gpg.

 Almost Maintenance-free: This is unlike most other water treatment devices that need constant configuration.

-Price: Compared to other water softeners and the cost to professionally install softeners, the SB-175 and SB-75 are both very affordable.
+Price: Compared to other water softeners and the cost to professionally install softeners, the SB-175 and SB-Elite are both very affordable.

 ScaleBlaster SB-75 vs ScaleBlaster SB-175: Which is the Best?

-Both of these models have pros and cons but is the SB-175 higher spec model and extremely powerful.
+Both of these models have pros and cons but is the SB-Elite (Formerly SB-175) higher spec model and extremely powerful.

 It’s better for medium to large households and comes with a 10 year warranty.

-And the only way to make soft water is to use salt.
-So, you should get a regular water softener if you have very hard water in your home.
+The only way to make soft water is to use salt.
+So, if you’re looking for a solution to the hard water in your home, you should get a regular water softener.

-But if you’re committed to getting a salt free water conditioner then there are some better alternatives to the SB-175 with a similar price tag.
+But if you’re committed to getting a salt-free water conditioner, there are some better alternatives to the SB-Elite with a similar price tag.

 The Best Whole House Water Softener Alternative?